 Family Historian 6 has a feature set that’s suited for novice family historians and serious genealogists alike.
 The research tools and GEDCOM accuracy make it a powerful program for tracking down and recording family stories, but ease of use sets this family tree builder apart from other software.
 The interface has the shortest learning curve and most efficient data entry of the evaluated programs.
-With excellent scrapbooking tools and above-average charts, it’s my pick for the best genealogy software overall.
+With excellent scrapbooking tools and above-average charts, it’s our pick for the best family tree maker overall.

 Ease of Use

 To test genealogy software, I imported four GEDCOM files containing two large genealogical records and two complicated records.
 The purpose was to test each program’s ability to interpret the information contained in this universal format, since GEDCOM files are a big part of sharing records and furthering genealogical research.

 In the GEDCOM test, Family Historian received an A+ because its import accuracy was perfect.
 The only other program to achieve a perfect score on this test was Legacy Family Tree.
 Every genealogy program can import GEDCOM files, but my tests showed just how difficult it is for most programs to interpret the data accurately.
 With this program, you have the best chance of getting it right.

 Family Historian also received an A+ for navigation ease of use.
 The modeless design relies on modules with floating tabs, letting you access most features and forms without leaving the main interface.
 Because you’re never more than one click from the home page, the learning curve is exceptionally short.